Fouad192/Mars_Rover/README.md

 * The return values inside willRoverStop are useful for the getCommands function and not the moveRover
 * It is enough to run the unit tests in order to test the application
 * DO NOT run the unit tests while you're calling either main functions (getCommands, moveRover) inside script.js as they will interfere with the tests
+* DO NOT run getCommands and moveRover together.
 * All functions initialized after moveRover function concern the third part of the task